Accommodation: How do I add overnight travel

 Now that you are done with the overnight travel arrangements, you can enter the final details in section 3 to indicate how the client will be getting from Dubai to the hotel in Cape Town.

-You can now continue to enter the other Routing details for the rest of the itinerary before continuing onto the next step.
+You can now continue to enter the other Routing details for the rest of the itinerary before continuing to the next step.